 682. Reading in Mathematics.
 (1, 2, or 3) Reading in mathematical topics to provide a foundational basis for more advanced study in a particular mathematical area.
 Topics vary and may include material from algebra, analysis, combinatorics, computational or applied mathematics, number theory, topology, or statistics.
 May not be used to satisfy any requirement in the mathematics MA degree with thesis.
 No more than three hours may be applied to the requirements for the mathematics MA degree without thesis.
 May be repeated for credit for a total of 3 hours.

-683. Selected Topics.
-(1, 1.5, 2, or 3) Topics in mathematics that are not considered in regular courses.
+683. Advanced Topics in Mathematics.
+(1, 2 or 3) Topics in mathematics that are not considered in regular courses.
 Content varies.
-May be repeated for credit for a total of 15 hours.